![]() |

 9

 The accused said that it was the father who first entered the room.
-Anna said that she was the first to enter; her husband was not there at that stage.
+A. said that she was the first to enter; her husband was not there at that stage.
 It was ground for criticism of the State case that the father was not called as a witness.
-At the same time, there is one circumstance in the favour of Anna's version.
+At the same time, there is one circumstance in the favour of A.'s version.
 She said that when she entered the room, she found the accused putting on his shoes.
 The accused said in his evidence that "before having intercourse I removed only my shoes."

-Dolly's evidence as to her scholastic activities appeared to be inconsistent.
+D.'s evidence as to her scholastic activities appeared to be inconsistent.
 She said that when she came back to Johannesburg from Bophutatswana in May "I was staying with my grandmother in Hillbrow and attending school."
 A little later she said, "I was attending school and staying in Soweto sometimes and coming by train to town

 10